dhis2/dhis2-docs/src/developer/web-api/tracker.md

     /api/33/enrollments

+The different status of an enrollment are:

+* **ACTIVE**: It is used meanwhile when the tracked entity participates on the program.
+* **COMPLETED**: It is used when the tracked entity finished its participation on the program.
+* **CANCELLED**: "Deactivated" in the web UI.
+It is used when the tracked entity cancelled its participation on the program.

 For cancelling or completing an enrollment, you can make a *PUT* request to the `enrollments` resource, including the identifier and the action you want to perform.
 For cancelling an enrollment for a tracked